David Rivera: Committee assignments

-Later career and FEC investigation
+Later career

 In May 2014, Rivera announced he would run for Congress again.
 He was defeated in the Republican primary, coming in fourth place with 7.5% of the vote.

 In March 2016, Rivera announced he would run for the open state house district 118, but lost to Democrat Robert Asencio by 53 votes.
 In March 2017, Rivera announced he would run for the state house again in 2018, this time in neighboring district 105.

+Funding a straw candidate

 In April 2012, Rivera initiated a scheme to secretly fund candidate Justin Lamar Sternad in the Democratic primary as a way to weaken his eventual 2012 general election opponent, Joe Garcia, when he met with his associate, Miami campaign consultant Ana Sol Alliegro, and directed her to approach Sternad with an offer to provide financial support to his primary campaign.
 At Rivera’s direction, Alliegro spent the next few months acting as an intermediary, transmitting funds to Sternad, the Sternad political action committee, and vendors providing services to Sternad’s committee.
 Rivera funneled nearly $76,000 to the Democratic ringer candidate.

 The Federal Election Commission (FEC) accused Rivera of illegally making contributions in the name of another person when he made multiple cash payments to third-party vendors providing services to the Sternad campaign from July 14, 2012, to August 8, 2012.
 Rivera also took steps to hide his identity and directed others not to disclose him as the true source of those cash payments, the FEC complaint stated.
 Rivera's activity was also the subject of an investigation by the U.S. Attorney’s Office of Southern Florida.
 Sternad and Alliegro pleaded guilty to criminal charges for their roles in the scheme.

 On March 24, 2022, a federal judge ruled against his appeal of the $456,000 judgment against him tied to his federal elections campaign violations.
 It was one of the 15 largest fines ever handed down by the FEC.

+Arrest and charges

 On December 5, 2022, Rivera was arrested and charged with conspiracy to launder money and with failing to register as a foreign agent, the latter a violation of the Foreign Agents Registration Act (FARA).
-He was allegedly a lobbyist for Venezuela, promoting the normalization of relations between that country and the United States.
+He was allegedly a lobbyist for Venezuela, promoting the normalization of relations between Venezuela and the United States.
 Rivera was arrested in Atlanta, Georgia, and is currently out on bail.

 On December 15, 2023, additional charges were added to the indictment against Rivera for three tax crimes.
+The U.S. Department of Justice has claimed Rivera allegedly received over $5.5 million for efforts to lobby officials on behalf of the sanctioned Venezuelan businessman Raúl Gorrín.